Capitol Day

 Event Description

 Every spring, arts and culture advocates from across Illinois come together to champion key issues that impact the larger creative community in Illinois while advancing the specific needs of their communities.
-This year, Capitol Day will take place on April 30 and offer creatives a chance to connect with their legislators, Arts Alliance staff, and other advocates from across the state.
+This year, Capital Day will take place on April 30 and offer creatives a chance to connect with their legislators, Arts Alliance staff, and other advocates from across the state.

 What We're Advocating For